 2. What’s the best way to modify regular treats?

 You can modify many regular treats by swapping out high-carb ingredients.
 For example, use almond flour instead of regular flour, and replace sugar with low-carb sweeteners like stevia or erythritol.
-You can also reduce portion sizes or eliminate parts of the treat, like a cheesecake crust or sugary frosting, to make it healthier.
+You can also reduce portion sizes or eliminate parts of the treat, like a cheesecake crust or sugary frosting.

-3. Can I eat fruit on gestational diabetes?
+3. Can I eat fruit with gestational diabetes?

-Absolutely!
-Fruits are fine, but it’s important to choose low-GI options like (e.g. berries, apples, peaches).
+Generally yes, but choose low-GI options like berries, apples, and peaches.
 Pair fruit with protein (like nut butter or Greek yogurt) to slow down the absorption of sugar and help stabilize your blood sugar.
+See our Best Fruits for Gestational Diabetes in our dedicated post for details.

 4. What’s the deal with sugar-free treats?